History of Unix, BSD, GNU, and Linux

 A broader comparison of all open source operating systems can be seen in the Comparison of open-source operating systems.

-And, worth mentioning, a free and educational reimplementation of V6 Unix from John Lions' commentary on the UNIX Operating System is available and called xv6.
+A modern, free, and educational reimplementation of V6 Unix from Lions’ Commentary is available and named xv6.

 Article Collection